 “Conversion” is the right to convert to an individual policy when group coverage ends.
-Michigan requires that conversion be offered when coverage terminates for certain reasons under a hospital, medical, surgical, or sick-care group policy if the individual had been covered for the previous three months (MI Stat.
-Sec.
-500.3612).
+Michigan requires that conversion be offered when coverage terminates for certain reasons under a group certificate if the individual had been covered for the previous 3 months (MI Comp.
+Laws Sec.
+550.1410a).
 Events terminating coverage that trigger the right to conversion include:

 • Discontinuance of a group policy in its entirety or with respect to an insured class;